MoralisWeb3/docs/docs/01-web3-data-api/evm/faqs/03-Token API/token-security-score-faqs.md

 ## Can a token’s security score change over time?

 Yes, a token’s security score is dynamic and can change over time.
 After a token is initially analyzed and assigned a score, this score remains valid for one week.
 After this period, the token will be re-analyzed upon its next trade.
 If the token is not traded for another month, it will not be re-analyzed until a new trade occurs.

+## Can I access a detailed breakdown of the factors contributing to a token's security score?

+Yes, users can access a comprehensive breakdown of all the metrics that contribute to a token's security score.
+To view this detailed data, please contact our enterprise sales team.

 ## What chains are supported?